With summer in full swing, the grills out, and people spending as much time outdoors as possible, we cannot have enough grilling recipes.

 This grilled plum and balsamic chicken checks all the boxes.
-It’s sweet, slightly tangy, and made from freshly grilled plums.
-Put THAT on your chicken and grill it!
+It's sweet, slightly tangy, and made from freshly grilled plums.
 It really is delicious.

-I use the plums (black or red, but be aware that using black will result in a more berry-colored sauce), when they are just at their ripest before going over the edge.
+I use the plums (black or red, but be aware that using black will result in a more berry-colored sauce), when they are just at their ripest- almost too ripe to eat is perfect timing.
 This means they are at their sweetest, and fullest of flavor.
-By giving them a light kiss on the grill, you get even more flavor out of them.
-Right before you pulverize them into a grill sauce made for summer.

-I used this sauce on chicken breast, but bone in pork chop ranks high on the yum factor, too.
-It also really works it on ribs.
+I used this sauce on chicken breast, but bone in pork chops and ribs.

-Make sure to always let your meat rest before cutting into it to allow the juiciness to distribute and hit the meat with a last drizzle of balsamic vinegar before serving.
+Make sure to always let your meat rest 5 minutes before cutting into it to allow the juices to distribute.

-- 1 tbsp balsamic vinegar (plus more for finishing)
+- 1 tablespoon balsamic vinegar plus more for finishing

-- 1 tbsp olive oil (plus more for drizzling chicken)
+- 1 tablespoon olive oil plus more for drizzling chicken

-- 1 tsp salt (plus more for chicken )
+- 1 teaspoon salt plus more for chicken

 - 1 tsp soy sauce